Support system for further course

 Orientation for the needs of each student

-There are various types of orientation such as for graduate school, college, technical college, and employment depending on the needs of each student.
+KOBE YMCA is along with each student to think what is necessary for their future path by providing them an orientation regularly when they are in beginner course.
+In intermediate course, there are various types of orientation such as for graduate school, college, technical college, and employment depending on the needs of each student.

 You can get some ideas for your future by attending these orientations even if you still haven’t decided your further course.
 Kobe YMCA provides students opportunity to think about their options.